LISTEN | 'If you don’t want TB, stop breathing' — Motsoaledi as drive launched to test millions

 Deputy President Paul Mashatile, speaking as chairperson of the South African National Aids Council, delivered the keynote address.
 Motsoaledi and Mashatile outlined three key interventions to curb the spread of the disease:

-- HIV-TB testing — Encouraging all HIV-positive individuals to get tested for TB.
+- HIV-TB testing — Encouraging all HIV-positive individuals to get tested for TB; and

 - Long-term monitoring — Patients who have completed treatment will be followed up every six months.